PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/if_statements.md

 If statements are found in most programming languages.
 The C++ patter is if..elif..else.

-Some languages have an 'elseif' or similar, but c++ nest if-else statements.
+Some languages have an 'elseif' or similar - C++ uses nested `if-else` statements.

 ````{tab} C++
 ```{code-block} c++